tom-peter12/tom-peter12/README.md

 ## About Me:

 👋 Hi, I’m Tomas Petros.
 A tech enthusiast with a passion for unraveling the complexities of Computer Science and Cyber Security.
-I’m always looking for cutting-edge technologies in Software Engineering and Web Development.

 👀 I’m deeply interested in the intersection of technology and security, and how it shapes our digital future.